About Past Future Entertainment

 Click here to see an example on (secondary) quest design for an in-house project.

-The quest ratings in the right top are scores from 0-3 given by multiple proofreaders, to determine which quests need extra work, which ones are the strongest and need more attention, and which ones don’t really add a lot of value to the overall design and are better removed to keep the overall quality high.
+The quest ratings in the right top are scores from 0-3 given by multiple proofreaders, to determine which quests need extra work, which ones are the strongest and need more attention, which ones don’t really add a lot of value to the overall design or the ones that are better removed to keep the quality up.

 Here you see a piece of a final 2D world map design.
 One pixel translates to exactly 4 meters in the final terrain for the 3D environment, and each square equals 1km² in the game.
 A layer with colored reference numbers for landmarks and relevant points of interest is not shown here but is highly advised to keep track of your content.